 BEd (Hons), PhD

-Lena specialises in science and technology curriculum and is experienced in mixed methods research with a strong focus on surveys.
-She has been recognised nationally for her outstanding contributions to learning and teaching where she was awarded an Australian Learning and Teaching Council (ALTC) Teaching Excellence Award.
+Dr Lena Danaia is currently the Sub-Dean Academic within the Faculty of Arts and Education, Charles Sturt University.
+Lena has been recognised nationally for her outstanding contributions to learning and teaching where she was awarded an Australian Learning and Teaching Council (ALTC) Teaching Excellence Award.
 She has also received an ALTC citation for teaching excellence.
 Lena previously worked as a teacher in both Australia and the United Kingdom.

 Lena is experienced in working on large-scale research projects that involve cross-institution collaborations.
 Lena was a Chief Investigator and the nominated Post-Doctoral Fellow on the Australian Research Council Linkage Grant Space to Grow that investigated the impact of conducting real science projects in schools on students’ knowledge outcomes and their experiences in school science and on their teachers’ professional learning and the pedagogies they employ in science.
 In 2016, Lena was contracted by the Northern Territory Department of Education to conduct an evaluation of distance education pedagogy in three Northern Territory Government distance education centres.